Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 Q: Can I send issuance emails to recipients who don't have an email address on file?

-A: No. An email address must be saved on the certificate.
+A: No. An email address must be saved on the credential.
 If the Recipient Email field is blank, no email is sent even if the category has issuance email turned on.

 Q: How many expiry reminder emails will a recipient receive?